 For more information on the importance of detox, click the following link: https://www.drugabuse.gov/publications/teaching-packets/understanding-drug-abuse-addiction/section-iii/7-medical-detoxification

 In addition to detox, JourneyPure at the River offers intensive inpatient, intensive outpatient, partial hospitalization as well as programs for both women and men.
 Additionally, we offer alumni programs which pair recent graduates with those who completed treatment and have significant clean time under their belt.
 All of our programs combine individual and group therapy, family therapy, coaching and life and coping skills training.
 With our therapy programs, we provide effective options such as cognitive-behavioral therapy (CBT), experiential therapy and EMDR therapy.
 In addition to our various therapies, we also offer medication-assisted treatment.

 For more information on therapy and treatment, these links are a great place to start.

 More often than not, drug and alcohol abuse is a symptom of a deeper issue.
 For many people who abuse substances, they do so in order to cope with a mental health issue.
 According to statistics, approximately 4 million Americans suffer from a mental health and substance abuse issues.
-For those who have a dual diagnosis condition, treating substance abuse becomes very difficult with the presence of mental illness such as depression, anxiety and PTSD among others.
+For those who have a dual diagnosis condition, treating substance abuse becomes very difficult with the presence of mental illness such as depression, anxiety, and PTSD among others.